-Ryan Michalesko is an incoming Graduate Student in the Masters of Natural Resources program at the University of Wisconsin - Stevens Point.
-During his six summers as a staff member and director at Camp Tesomas, Ryan worked to promote the importance of well rounded environmental understanding in everyday life.
+Ryan Michalesko is a student in the Masters of Natural Resources program at the University of Wisconsin - Stevens Point.
+During his six summers as a staff member at Camp Tesomas, Ryan worked to promote the importance human's relationship with the environment.
 Prior to returning to study natural resources in Wisconsin, Ryan worked as a photojournalist at The Dallas Morning News.
 He spent time in Puerto Rico reporting on the aftermath of Hurricane Maria, including environmental impacts, and dedicated time to reporting on environmental issues and climate change in the communities of Wisconsin's Northwoods.

 Matthew Hansen is currently a student at the University of Wisconsin’s School of Law studying environmental and administrative law.
 Matthew’s seven year tenure on camp staff came to a close after a summer of serving as Tesomas Program Director in 2017.
 He has always been focused on his love of forests and wetlands, and is inspired daily by the many great Wisconsin Conservationists of the past.

 We are gracious for the continued support of our sponsors: